1st Fighter Group "Kr": History

-On 12 June 1940, the group was joined with the group of lieutenant Franciszek Skiba.
-In the last days of the Battle of France, the group patrolled the area around the engine factories in Limoges, and between 16 and 17 June, they took part in the defence of Bordeaux.
-On 21 June, the pilots had evacuated from Bordeaux, via ship SS Kmicic, traveling to the United Kingdom.
-All pilots of the group were assigned to the No. 303 Squadron of the Royal Air Force.
+On 12 June 1940, the unit was joined with the group commanded by lieutenant Franciszek Skiba.
+In the last days of the Battle of France, the group patrolled the area around the engine factories in Limoges, and between 16 and 17 June, it took part in the defence of Bordeaux.
+Shortly prior to the capitulation of France, the pilots of the unit flew to the city of Rochefort, from where they were transported via land to the port in La Rochelle, which formed an assembly point for Polish soldiers.
+On 19 June, they boarded ship Alderpool, which arrived in Plymouth, England on 22 June.
+The pilots were later assigned to the No. 303 Squadron of the Royal Air Force.